-Art , an essay by Lyndon LaRouche, a man who is able to conceptualize
+Art , an essay by Lyndon LaRouche, a man who was able to conceptualize

 art, science, and politics, all from the standpoint of what Schiller called